weep/Logistics-Railway/Readme.txt

 I was originally inspired to make this mod by a conversation on IRC between Afforess and Fatmice.
 Props to you guys for coming up with the idea!

 5dim Trains has Logistics Wagons, but they are locked into always being requesters or providers, and don't change based on the rails beneath them.
-Nonetheless, it was that mod that inspired me to create this one, although they do not share any code or graphics.
+Nonetheless, it was that mod that also provided inspiration to create this one, although they do not share any code or graphics.

-The little blue ball icon used for Requester Rails was obtained from: https://www.iconfinder.com/icons/38770/ball_blue_icon That page states: "License: Free for commercial use".
+The control panel icon used for Requester Rails was obtained from: https://www.iconfinder.com/icons/171951/calculator_icon That page states: "License: Free for non commercial use".

 All other graphics are modified from Factorio base assets.